 - Think about what you’re planting where.
 Make sure all vining or tall plants are planted on the lower tiers so they won’t choke or shade out your other plants.
 For our salad garden, we chose to grow the cucumbers on the bottom tier so they could vine out.
 For our salsa garden, we chose to plant tomatillos and tomatoes on the bottom tiers so they could grow tall without shading out the cilantro, peppers or onions.

 What Can You Plant in a Vertical Garden?

 The vertical garden ideas are endless (well, almost!).
 This is a perfect solution for mixing and matching what you’d like to grow.
-How about growing herbs, an entire vertical herb garden, plant a traditional garden, or even add flowers for a pop of color.
+How about growing an entire vertical herb garden, planting a traditional garden, or even adding flowers for a pop of color?

 As I mentioned before, you want to make sure you avoid anything that needs deep root space or something that takes up too much space when fully grown (pumpkins would NOT be a good option!).